 - Communication skills focused on understanding customer needs and developing resolutions.

 - Proven ability to grasp product knowledge to rapidly address customer questions and complaints.

-- Able to stay calm when confronted with angry customers and defuse tense situations.
+- Able to defuse tense situations, and stay calm when confronted with angry customers.

 - Understanding of customer psychology to more effectively problem-solve.

-Or you can drill these down to short phrases and use a table – this could look like:
+Or you can drill your customer service skills down to short phrases and use a table:

 |Creativity||Clear communication||Analytic thinker|

 As mentioned before, your skills section is another area to tweak based on the specific customer service job description.
 Review what customer service skills are sought by a potential employer and modify your resume according to what they are looking for and what skills you have.

 However, be careful that you don’t reconstruct a skills listing directly from a job description onto your resume.
 This can get your resume slid into the “no” pile if the hiring manager thinks you’re plagiarizing what they say rather than telling them what skills you legitimately possess.